ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 ----Example 3
 local Part = workspace.Brick
 local A, B = Code.GetAttributes(Part, false, {"TestNumber", 5}, "TestString")
---A would be false if it doesn't already exist since the AutoMake variable was set to false --B would be false assuming one wasn't there
+--A would be nil if it doesn't already exist since the AutoMake variable was set to false --B would be nil assuming one wasn't there
 ```

 ___